Top Gear test track: Usage

-The track is used routinely for the Star in a Reasonably-Priced Car and Power Laps segments on Top Gear.
-It also serves myriad roles in other portions of the programme, especially in testing cars and in challenges.
-When testing cars, they are often driven around the airfield by the presenters.
-Afterwards, they are taken around the test track by The Stig to set a lap time.
-Occasionally, drag races and speed tests are held on the runway.
+The track was used routinely for the Star in a Reasonably Priced Car and Power Laps segments on Top Gear.
+It also served myriad roles in other portions of the programme, especially in testing cars and in challenges.
+When testing cars, they were often driven around the airfield by the presenters.
+Afterwards, they were taken around the test track by The Stig to set a lap time.
+Occasionally, drag races and speed tests were held on the runway.

-Cars acquired during challenges must often post lap times (driven by either one of the presenters or The Stig) around the track against either a target time or a time set by The Stig in another vehicle.
-During many challenges, the track is used in more unorthodox fashions — for instance, serving as a makeshift motorway lane during a challenge testing tailgating prowess with vans.
+Cars acquired during challenges often posted lap times (driven by either one of the presenters or The Stig) around the track against either a target time or a time set by The Stig in another vehicle.
+During many challenges, the track was used in more unorthodox fashions — for instance, serving as a makeshift motorway lane during a challenge testing tailgating prowess with vans.

 Power Laps

-Power Laps is a segment of the programme in which The Stig completes a lap around the track in a reviewed car to compare its performance to previous contenders.
+Power Laps was a segment of the programme in which The Stig completed a lap around the track in a reviewed car to compare its performance to previous contenders.

-To be eligible to appear on the Power Lap Times board, a vehicle must be a road-legal production car and must have sufficient ride height to clear a standard speed bump, although occasionally vehicles that do not qualify to appear on the list are still timed.
-Whenever a non-qualifying vehicle is raced, the time is compared to the official Power Laps but then removed from the board, for example—the Ferrari FXX owned by Michael Schumacher (1:10.7) was taken off the board after because it both failed to meet road legal standards and used slick tyres.
+To be eligible to appear on the Power Lap Times board, a vehicle must have been a road-legal production car and must have had sufficient ride height to clear a standard speed bump, although occasionally vehicles that do not appear to qualify for the list are still timed.
+Whenever a non-qualifying vehicle was raced, the time was compared to the official Power Laps but then removed from the board, for example—the Ferrari FXX owned by Michael Schumacher (1:10.7) was taken off the board after because it both failed to meet road legal standards and used slick tyres.

-All laps are timed with the car's manufacturer-provided adjustable settings configured for maximum performance—all adjustable suspensions are set at their most efficient, all gear shift maps are at their most aggressive, and driving aids such as traction control are deactivated.
-Lap times do not offer complete comparisons between the cars, mainly because wet or otherwise poor weather conditions (see time deductions below) can negatively affect lap times.
+All laps were timed with the car's manufacturer-provided adjustable settings configured for maximum performance—all adjustable suspensions being set at their most efficient, all gear shift maps at their most aggressive, and driving aids such as traction control deactivated.
+Lap times did not offer complete comparisons between the cars, mainly because wet or otherwise poor weather conditions can negatively affect lap times.